-If you’re a first-time homebuyer, you may qualify for special mortgage rates and incentives not available to other homebuyers.
-For Midwestern buyers, we’ve rounded up all of the information you need to understand which programs you may qualify for in your region.
+First-time homebuyers may qualify for special mortgage rates and incentives that are not available to other homebuyers.
+If you’re looking to buy in the Midwest, we’ve rounded up all the information you need to understand which programs you could qualify for in your region.

-Recommended: What is the Average Down Payment on a House?
+Recommended: What Is the Average Down Payment on a House?

-Popular Midwest First Time Home Buyer Programs
+Popular Midwest First-Time Home Buyer Programs

 Ohio

-Things can look a bit intimidating for first-time homebuyers seeking a home mortgage loan in Ohio in 2024.
-Don’t fret, though, as qualifying for a mortgage and affording a home may be more within your means than you think.
+Things can look a bit intimidating for first-time homebuyers seeking a home mortgage loan in Ohio in 2026.
+But don’t fret.
+Qualifying for a mortgage and affording a home may be more within your means than you think.

-The Ohio Housing Finance Agency (OHFA) offers a variety of programs for low- and moderate-income first-time and repeat homebuyers meant to help them achieve homeownership.
+The Ohio Housing Finance Agency offers a variety of programs for low- and moderate-income first-time homebuyers meant to help them achieve homeownership.

 💡 Learn about Ohio first-time homebuyer programs